Hidden Markov Models

 The plot below shows a problem where HMM might be a good application, where

-we have the states in
+we have the states

-and observations in red
+in blue and observations in red with

-emission probability .
+emission probability

 Forward-backward algorithm / alpha-beta recursion